← All Conditions

 Robotic Keyhole Decompression

-I have recently introduced a robotic keyhole surgical technique for thoracic outlet syndrome.
+Dr Okiror performs robotic keyhole first rib resection for thoracic outlet syndrome at London Bridge Hospital.
 Initial results have been excellent — all patients treated to date have experienced significant relief of their symptoms, with faster recovery compared to conventional open approaches.
-The procedure involves decompression of the thoracic outlet, typically including first rib resection.
+Conservative treatment is always considered first and all patients undergo a full multidisciplinary assessment before any surgical recommendation is made.

 Book a Consultation →